kurnhyalcantara/hmiasadiyah/README.md

 ## Overview

-Project Hoverboard is the conference website template that helps you to set up a mobile-first conference website with blog, speaker and schedule management in a few minutes.

-The template is created based on 7 years of [GDG Lviv](https://www.meetup.com/GDG-Lviv/) team experience of running conferences and feedback from more than 500 event organizers from all around the world who were using previous Hoverboard versions.
+Project HMI As'adiyah Web App is the organization website for portofolio and user managements.
+The template is created based on 7 years of [Hoverboard](https://github.com/gdg-x/hoverboard) team experience

-Our goal is to allow event organizers to set up a professional conference website with minimum resources.
+Our goal is to allow organizers to set up a professional website with minimum resources.
 To get started you need only basic knowledge of web technologies and a free Firebase account.

 ## Features